 - 1. Adoption of Reimbursement Rates.
-The recent rates established by the U.S. General Services Administration (GSA) are the maximum allowed by destination for reimbursement of per diem rates for meals and lodging, and the maximum allowed for privately owned vehicles for mileage reimbursement.
-The website to obtain the current per diem rates is www.gsa.gov/perdiem. - 2.
+Members of Council may be reimbursed, or may seek an advancement of funds, for normal expenses incurred while carrying out their official duties at the usual and customary rates.
+Councilors are required to submit receipts and appropriate documentation to the City Manager.
+Councilors should use prudence in the expenditure of City funds. - 2.
 Registration Fees for Conferences and Trainings.
-Members of Council are encouraged to take advantage of early registration to obtain discounted rates.
+Members of Council are encouraged to take advantage of early registration to obtain discounted rates. - 3.
+Transportation. - a.

-3. Transportation.

-- a.
 Airfare.
 The City will pay for roundtrip, coach airfare.
 Members of Council are expected to look for the least expensive fare available within the appropriate arrival/ departure times.
 If the member of Council makes first-class or business- class travel reservations, the member of Council must pay the difference between those rates and the coach rate. - b.
 Vehicle Rental.
-Vehicle rental is a reimbursable expense at the compact rate. - c.
-Ground Transportation.
-Ground transportation (e.g., taxis, buses, mass transit, and shuttles) is a reimbursable expense.
+Vehicle rental is a reimbursable expense at the midsize rate.